Breathtaking Belgian Ardennes

 Day 5

-If you are interested in extending your visit, there are a number of additional attractions in the Ardennes worth visiting.
-Exciting attractions include the Ardennes battlefields, Belgian breweries and the Caves of Han where you can explore the underground caves with its amazing creations carved by the River Lisse.
+Other attractions could include the Ardennes battlefields or the Caves of Han where you can explore the underground caves with its amazing creations carved by the River Lisse.

 For those who enjoy castles, the Freÿr Chateau is located on the banks of the River Meuse and the grounds evoke a feeling of Versailles with gardens in the style of Le Nôtre.
 The superb Chateau de Lavaux combines Middle age and Renaissance architecture.
 The only Ardennes castle set in open countryside, it hosts three museums.